Futtawuh/EnderCNC/Ender3CNC/BOM.md

 # This is just a reference BOM from my own build and CAD.
 I might have counted wrong.
 If you find any issues please let me know.

+## I've tried to keep the BOM parts as close as possible to a Voron 3d Printer build in hopes people already have some of the BOM already.

 # Screws from Ender 3 Pro

 - 2x m5x30 button head from e3p z axis vwheel holder.
 [ENDER3]